 In hot climate countries it is a challenge to keep herbs fresh.
 In general, washing and dry-spinning the herbs in a centrifuge is a good way to keep the herbs longer.
 A fridge is not the best place for most herbs.
 Mint, especially, deteriorates very quickly in a refrigerator.
 Store therefore herbs in a cool, but not cold environment.
 Dill is another sensitive herb, that should not be put in the refrigerator, but must be kept at around 10-15C.

 Fresh parsley with the stems in a bit of water in a plastic bag, do keep well in the refrigerator if stored ‘heads up’.
-On the other hand, many herbs do dry very well while keeping their aroma: tarragon, thyme, rosemary to name a few.
+Scallions too.
+On the other hand, many herbs do dry very well while keeping their aroma: bay, tarragon, thyme and rosemary, to name a few.